evolite/youtube-comment-summarizer/README.md

 - **Error Handling**: Automatic retry and clear error messages
 - **Privacy**: API keys stored securely, no data collection

-## 🧪 **Testing**

-1. Navigate to any YouTube video
-2. Scroll to comments section
-3. Click "Summarize Comments" or "Deep Summarize"
-4. Verify summary appears correctly

 ## 📄 **License**

 This project is licensed under the MIT License.